 Method Of Pickling: Vinegar Vs. Brine

-Pickling cucumbers is done in two main ways: with vinegar or with brine.
-People in the United States usually use vinegar, but in Eastern Europe, for example, people like to ferment their cucumbers in brine.
+People in the United States usually use vinegar, but in Eastern Europe, for example, people like to pickle cucumbers in brine.

-In the old days, pickling was done to store food for the winter.
+On the other hand, in the old days, most pickling was done to store food for the winter.
 Without canned food, people wouldn't have anything to eat.
-Even today, when bad weather hits and people rush to the grocery store, they usually buy canned foods.
+Even today, when bad weather hits, and people rush to the grocery store, they usually buy canned foods.

 - Cucumbers (4-6 inches, 4 pounds): The key component of this recipe.
 Aim for firm and fresh cucumbers, preferably pickling cucumbers.
 Kirby cucumbers, Gherkins, or Cornichons are perfect for pickling.